 So, we set about trying to uncover the skincare and makeup secrets that Korean women rely on for that sheeny glow, or as they call it, mul-gwang.
 To get the inside scoop, we called on three beauty bloggers who know more about Korean beauty than most.
 Keep scrolling for a Korean guide to getting the best skin of your life…

-When it comes to skincare, Cho says Korean women use “natural skin brighteners such as rice extracts, vitamin C and liquorice, as well as exfoliators.
+When it comes to skincare, Cho says Korean women use “natural skin brighteners such as rice extracts, vitamin C, and licorice, as well as exfoliators.
 For stubborn brown spots, they will visit the dermatologist to lighten the brown spots using lasers.”

-As for blemishes, U.S.-born Sheryll Donerson, who spent two years living in South Korea and is the founder of the blog The Wanderlust Project, tells Byrdie UK, “When I taught at a middle school in Korea, all my girls would wear these pimple patches on their skin to help with their spots.
+As for blemishes, U.S.-born Sheryll Donerson, who spent two years living in South Korea and is the founder of the blog The Wanderlust Project, tells Byrdie, “When I taught at a middle school in Korea, all my girls would wear these pimple patches on their skin to help with their spots.
 They are absolutely genius!
 I only wear them at night, but if you’re looking for a way to get rid of a blemish fast, I swear by them.
-I love the COSRX Acne Pimple Master Patch and the Missha Speedy Solution Acne Patch.”
+I love the COSRX Acne Pimple Master Patch ($5) and the Missha Speedy Solution Acne Patch ($5).”

 For Cho, cleansing is the cornerstone of a better-than-great complexion.
-“Cleansing is important because it’s the excess oil, dirt and bacteria on your skin that can lead to premature ageing, dark spots and breakouts,” she says.
+“Cleansing is important because it’s the excess oil, dirt, and bacteria on your skin that can lead to premature aging, dark spots, and breakouts,” she says.
 “It’s incredibly important to be proactive and keep your skin clean.
 Without a clean base, makeup will also not look good!”

 First cleanse: Use a cleansing tissue to gently remove stubborn impurities on your skin, paying close attention to the sensitive eye area and neck.